ARGOeu/argo-accounting/website/docs/guides/api_actions/installations.md

 ### GET Installation's details
 <details>
-You can get Installation's details.Apply a request to the Accounting Service API.
+You can get the details of the Installation.Apply a request to the Accounting Service API.
 <b> For more details,how to syntax the request,see <a href="https://argoeu.github.io/argo-accounting/docs/api/installation#get---fetch-an-existing-installation">here</a></b>
 </details>